 Levelset forms are created and reviewed by construction attorneys and payment experts; thousands of Arizona contractors and suppliers have successfully used these forms to get paid.

-B. How to fill out your Arizona mechanics lien form
+Information to include on your Arizona mechanics lien form

 It’s time to put pen to paper, and get your lien claim filled out.
 The information you need is laid out in Ariz.
 Rev. Stat.
 33-993.
 Some of them are pretty self-explanatory, but some of them can be trickier than they appear.
 Let’s break down what you need to know to get this form done right.